Longboard vs Skateboard: Which is Better?

 In this blog post, we’ll take a look at both types of boards, what they’re used for, and help you decide on which sport might be better for you – skateboard or longboard!

 Longboard vs Skateboard: Where Does it All Begin?

 To understand the differences between a longboard and a skateboard, you need to look at their history.

 Longboards are older than many people realize, with their first official debut in 1970.
 They were initially used as the platform to carry surfers on waves until they realized that they could be ridden like skateboards and enjoyed by all sorts of different people!

 On the other hand, skateboarding has been around far longer- since 1954!
 It was born to surfers to practice in the cities but quickly became its sport.

 Before we dive deeper to find the best among these two boards – longboard and skateboard, we’ll explore the key differences between these two types of boards.

 The main difference between a skateboard and a longboard is that it is usually much more comprehensive than its smaller counterparts.
 This makes it easier to keep your balance on them but also reduces speed.

 A skateboard has what’s called “trucks” at either end of its board- these act as axels for turning corners.

 A longboard doesn’t have these.
-As such, they tend to be more stable and easier to ride at high speeds as there are no trucks on the board that can hit obstacles you might encounter along your way.
+As such, they tend to be more stable and easier to ride at high speed as there are no trucks on the board that can hit obstacles you might encounter along your way.
 This is also one of the main reasons why people who use a skateboard for tricks prefer them over other types of boards.